 Yes.
 Sure, there are edge cases where accuracy is not a priority, but they aren't that common.
 When you're looking for ballpark estimates or grabbing a random row, go nuts.
 But please don't defend, propose, or implement a policy like thou shalt use NOLOCK on every table reference ever.
 If you don't think those policies exist, take a poll; good luck falling asleep now.

-Anyway, here are some resources about NOLOCK, with a lot more detail than "thar be dragons"…
+Anyway, here are some resources about NOLOCK, with a lot more detail than a vague "thar be dragons" warning…

 - Bad habits : Putting NOLOCK everywhere